hmatt1/vctx-docs/src/content/docs/grammar-specification.md

 ---
 title: Grammar Specification
-description: The raw EBNF/Lark grammar specification for parser developers.
+description: The EBNF/Lark grammar specification
 ---

+Reading the grammar will give you a rough overview of how the syntax works in `vctx`.
+Some areas may be more permissive for parsing, so the compiler can analyze for better error messages.

 ## Templates